daisydwars/AML/Day2/DaisyDwars_CompSkills_Day2_3.md

 #### History
-The format was originally based on the conceptual model of the Common Data Format developed by NASA, but has since diverged and is not compatible with it.
+The format was originally based on the conceptual model of the Common Data Format developed by NASA, but has since diverged and is not compatible with it anymore.

 ![netcdf](https://user-images.githubusercontent.com/60137488/72841969-c02b1a80-3c97-11ea-98e3-056199b1e635.jpg)